Cullman, AL

 Pros:

-(1.438 Rating) A very open park style course with a family friendly atmosphere.
+(1.768 Rating) (REVISED - replayed May 2024) A very open park style course with a family friendly atmosphere.

-- QUICK PLAY - For a bagger like me, the quick play aspect was the course's best quality.
-I spent less than 20 minutes on the layout and I took pictures.
-Super quick solos might be able to run 4 loops in an hour.
+- QUICK PLAY - For a bagger like me, the quick play aspect is the course's best quality.
+I spent less than 25 minutes on the layout for both of my appearances and I took pictures.
+Super quick solos might be able to run 3 loops in an hour.

-- AMENITIES AND EXTRAS - Probably below average among all courses, but adequate for a nine holer.
-The baskets are MVP Black Holes.
+- AMENITIES AND EXTRAS - Probably below average among all courses, but good for a nine holer.
+As noted in my upgrades pro, the baskets and tee signs are both pros now.
 The tees are concrete and measure 4ft by 10ft or are sidewalks.
-Tee (4) even had a poured extension along the sidewalk edge.
+Tee (4) even has a poured extension along the sidewalk edge.
 The park also features shelters, restrooms and a few playground items.

 - DUAL TEES - I appreciated the dual tee option.
-I played layout A, and it seemed ideal for players between an 800 to 850 rating.
-Layout B is a touch easier than layout A, being over 300 feet shorter.
-I would say both layouts are beginner friendly, but B would be the better pick to introduce someone to the game to, or for family outings.
+I played layout A on my first appearance, and it seemed ideal for players between an 800 to 850 rating.
+I played layout B on my second go around and it seemed a hair easier than layout A, and is over 300 feet shorter.
+I would say both layouts are beginner friendly.

 Cons: